December 31, 2000

 July 1, 2000

-The optimist proclaims that we live in the best of all possible worlds,
+The optimist proclaims that we live in the best of all possible worlds, and the pessimist fears this is true.

 James Branch Cabell